ibm-cloud-docs/vpc/byok-key-rotation.md

 You can rotate your root keys in your KMS instance by setting a rotation policy or by manually rotating your keys.
 A rotation policy automatically rotates your keys based on a schedule; manual rotation rotates keys on demand.

-You can also manually rotate your imported or KMS-generated root keys at any time. {{site.data.keyword.keymanagementserviceshort}} and {{site.data.keyword.hscrypto}} allow one rotation per hour for each root key.
+You can also manually rotate your imported or KMS-generated root keys at any time. {{site.data.keyword.keymanagementserviceshort}} allows one rotation per hour for each root key.
 The KMS replaces the key immediately upon your request.
 Use this option when you import a new root key to the KMS instance and want to rotate the key immediately.

-For more information about these options, see:

-* {{site.data.keyword.keymanagementserviceshort}} - [Managing rotation policies](/docs/key-protect?topic=key-protect-set-rotation-policy) and [Manually rotating keys](/docs/key-protect?topic=key-protect-rotate-keys).
+For more information about these options, see [Managing rotation policies](/docs/key-protect?topic=key-protect-set-rotation-policy) and [Manually rotating keys](/docs/key-protect?topic=key-protect-rotate-keys).
-* {{site.data.keyword.hscrypto}} - [Setting a rotation policy for root key](/docs/hs-crypto?topic=hs-crypto-set-rotation-policy) and [Rotating root keys manually](/docs/hs-crypto?topic=hs-crypto-rotate-keys).

 ### Root key metadata
 {: #vpc-key-rotation-metadata}